Ivan Kozhedub National University of the Air Force: Famous graduates

-Among the graduates of the university are 578 Heroes of the Soviet Union, 28 twice Heroes of the Soviet Union, as well as astronauts twice Hero of the Soviet Union Oleksiy Arkhipovych Leonov, Hero of Ukraine Leonid Konstantinovich Kadenyuk. and Air Marshal Ivan Kozhedub became a Hero three times.
-After graduating from the Chuguiv Military Aviation School of Pilots in 1941, Kozhedub was appointed a pilot instructor.
+Among the graduates of the university are 578 Heroes of the Soviet Union, 28 twice Heroes of the Soviet Union, as well as astronauts twice Hero of the Soviet Union Oleksiy Arkhipovych Leonov, Hero of Ukraine Leonid Konstantinovich Kadenyuk.
+Its namesake, Chief Marshal Ivan Kozhedub, became a Hero three times.

-From March 1943 Kozhedub served in the active army.
-During the war, he made 330 sorties, conducted 120 air battles, and personally shot down 62 enemy aircraft.
-According to the ratio of air battles and enemy planes shot down in them, he was recognized as the most effective pilot of World War II.

-After the war, Kozhedub held a number of senior positions in the Armed Forces.
-In different years, military institutions, which became part of the Kharkiv National University of the Air Force, were named after prominent commanders LO Govorov, MI Krylov, OM Vasilevsky, SI Gritsevets.

 The German-Soviet war provided a powerful impetus for the further development of aviation, air defense, missile forces, and artillery.
 Military educational institutions were faced with the task of training highly qualified military specialists capable of handling new types of weapons.
 New faculties and departments were created.
 The number of specialties for training commanders, pilots, and military engineers has significantly increased.
 On the basis of basic scientific research in the field of aviation technology, radar theory, participation in the development and improvement of missiles, aviation, anti-aircraft missile, and electronic weapons of armies at faculties and departments were formed scientific and pedagogical teams capable of independent training.
 The material and technical base of scientific work and training has significantly strengthened.

 In different years, the following famous graduates studied at the university: